 And there was Bell Telephone’s attraction on the telephone’s evolution and future; interesting, if lacking in whistles and bells.

 From there, we went to the Swiss Family Robinson Treehouse.

 Just the way it was rigged from wreckage when we saw it in the film, Stan, starting with its kitchen, dining area and library.

 Then went upstairs to the parlour and bedrooms.

 A beautiful sunset was visible at the top, spoiled just a bit, by a view of construction going on at what will ultimately be New Orleans Square – complete, we’ve been told, with a haunted house and a pirate ride.
 On the way down.
 I was fascinated by the water wheel and water retrieval system than ran throughout the tree.

 At dusk, it was an island dinner show at Tahitian Terrace.

 Then, we lumped it with everyone else to catch Skyway

 (though we were lucky enough that our gondola

-It’s a Small World (the wait charming and diverting
+It’s a Small World was charming and diverting, even during the wait,

 The entire day was without incident, though next morning, I saw lights circling around my head again and had to have a lie down.
 It put us right next to the check out deadline and, though Mum had fixed us pigs in blankets in the motel kitchen, I was obliged to eat my portion in the car on the way home.